Rishthegreat/Notes/School/WW2.md

 	- Germany - Hitler
 	- Stalin - USSR
 	- Military - Japan
-		- They have no real natural resources and needed to expand
+		- They have no real natural resources and needed to expand for foreign materials